-The bill aims to reduce the impacts of derelict vessels by amending existing laws related to the definition and management of abandoned and derelict vessels in Washington State.
-Key changes include the clarification of what constitutes an "abandoned vessel," which is now defined as a vessel left without consent for more than 30 consecutive days or 90 days within a 365-day period.
-Additionally, the definition of a "derelict vessel" has been expanded to include vessels that have been in violation of state registration requirements for at least two full annual registration periods.
-The bill also specifies that the term "owner" encompasses various entities that have lawful possession of a vessel, and it updates the definition of "ship" and "vessel" based on their length.
+The bill amends RCW 79.100.010 to enhance the definitions and criteria surrounding abandoned and derelict vessels in Washington State.
+Key changes include the clarification of what constitutes an "abandoned vessel," specifying that it must be left without consent for more than 30 consecutive days or a total of 90 days within a 365-day period.
+Additionally, the definition of a "derelict vessel" has been expanded to include vessels that have been in violation of state registration requirements for at least two full annual registration periods and are prioritized for removal by the department or an authorized public entity.

 Statutes affected: Original bill: 79.100.050, 79.100.100